SS Athenia (1922)

-Athenia was the first UK ship to be sunk by Germany during World War II, and the incident accounted for the Donaldson Line's greatest single loss of life at sea, with 117 civilian passengers and crew killed.
+Athenia was the first British ship to be sunk by Germany during World War II, and the incident accounted for the Donaldson Line's greatest single loss of life at sea, with 117 civilian passengers and crew killed.
 The sinking was condemned as a war crime.
-Among those dead were 28 US citizens, causing Germany to fear that the US might join the war on the side of the UK and France.
+Among those dead were 28 US citizens, causing Germany to fear that the US might join the war on the side of the British Empire and France.
 Wartime German authorities denied that one of their vessels had sunk the ship.
-An admission of responsibility did not come from German authorities until 1946.
+An admission of responsibility did not come from Germany until 1946.

-She was the second Donaldson ship of that name to be torpedoed and sunk off Inishtrahull by a German submarine.
+She was the second Donaldson ship of the name to be torpedoed and sunk off Inishtrahull by a German submarine.
 The earlier Athenia (1903) was similarly attacked and sunk in 1917.